Building on Furby Street destroyed in overnight fire

 When Winnipeg Fire Paramedic Service crews got to the scene, they found large flames and heavy smoke coming from the home.

-Firefighters have been attacking the fire from outside the structure, and are expected to remain on scene into the morning.
+Firefighters attacked the fire from outside the structure and remained on scene into the morning.

 No one was hurt.
 The City of Winnipeg’s emergency social services team came to the scene to help 10 residents find temporary accommodations.
 Two neighbouring homes were evacuated out of precaution.